unmtransinfo/CFChemDb/README.md

-# CFChem
+# CFChemDb

-CFChem refers to the CFDE Cheminformatics Database and Development System, designed for chemicals (small molecules) with data from one or multiple Common Fund projects and datasets.
+CFChemDb refers to the CFDE Cheminformatics Database and Development System, designed for chemicals (small molecules) with data from one or multiple Common Fund projects and datasets.